-Considerations - scale, nature, capacity issues, cumulative issues.
+Considerations - How will the scale and nature of the development fit in the wider area?
+Have you considered landscape capacity or cumulative issues?
 How will the development relate and respond to its surroundings in the wider landscape and visual context?

-Local character and the community
+2 Local character and the community

-Considerations - circulation, networks, visual issues, land use.
-How will the development respond in terms of boundary treatments, watercourses, open space, access, landscape features, key views?
+Considerations - How will the development integrate into the local area visually and functionally?
+Have you considered; circulation, land-use, networks, approaches, sense of arrival, roof and skylines and the overall composition?
+How will the development respond in terms of boundary treatments, watercourses, open space, access, landscape features and key views?